dhananjaya-poojari/Interview-Preparation/Interview Experience/README.md

 ### 1st Round
 #### Garbage Collection in .Net
+The garbage collector manages the allocation and release of memory for an application.
+Therefore, developers working with managed code don't have to write code to perform memory management tasks.The GC.Collect method is called.
+In almost all cases, you don't have to call this method because the garbage collector runs continuously.
 #### Difference between throw and throw ex
+**throw ex** resets the stack trace (so your errors would appear to originate from HandleException)

+**throw** doesn't - the original offender would be preserved.
 #### Fourth highest in SQL table

 </details>